 High-performance computing is at an exciting juncture.
-Current petascale systems enable a wide range of world-class science.
-However as we look towards future architectures, characteristics such as massive parallelism and heterogeneity will place considerable strain on the ability of existing software technologies and simulation codes to use these systems efficiently.
+Current systems enable a wide range of world-class science.
+However as we look towards future architectures and the challenge of Exascale technologies, characteristics such as massive parallelism and heterogeneity will place considerable strain on the ability of existing software technologies and simulation codes to use these systems efficiently.

 Our research programme

 - Advance current software technologies in high-performance computing through innovation in languages, hardware, models, tools and algorithms;